t3llscode/buffl.co-Scraper/readme.md

    ```bash
    pip install -r requirements.txt
    ```
-5. run `_main.py`
+5. Run `_main.py`

 ## Output

-For each set you'll get a json file in thie directory / format: `results/data/YYYY-MM-DD_HH-MM_Card_Set_Name.json`
+For each set you'll get a json file in the directory / format: `results/data/YYYY-MM-DD_HH-MM_Card_Set_Name.json`

-This file contains an object like below for every card in the set.
+This file contains a list like below with an object for each card in the set.
 For ease of use and further usage of the data I kept the original html of the card.
 Image links are automatically replaced to point to the `media` directory, which holds all the downloaded pictures.
 There is also a list of all image paths.

 ```json
 [